- Majors & Minors

 - Title IX

-Integrating courses from a number of disciplines, this major will prepare you to analyze, explain and contribute to the development and implementation of policies to solve problems.
-Graduates will be prepared to compete for jobs in the public and private sectors, or advance into graduate school after gaining valuable and relevant practical experience outside the classroom.
+You'll be prepared to compete for jobs in the public and private sectors, or advance into graduate school after gaining valuable, relevant and practical experience outside the classroom.